wangzhihao/notes/computer_science/language/compiler/optimization/static_single_assignment.md

 * How to know in each iteration we improve the code?

 Observation 1.
-The SSA form didn't increase the instruction number if we didn't count Φ function.
+The SSA form doesn't increase the instruction number if we didn't count Φ function.